Welcome!

 News

-Angelo's first PhD paper AnimalMotionViz: an interactive software tool for tracking and visualizing animal motion patterns using computer vision has been accepted by JDS Communications.
+Angelo's first PhD paper AnimalMotionViz: an interactive software tool for tracking and visualizing animal motion patterns using computer vision is now online at JDS Communications.
 Congrats, Angelo!

 01/23/2025